camunda/camunda-docs/docs/reference/alpha-features.md

 To learn more about using alpha features, see [enabling alpha features](/components/console/manage-organization/enable-alpha-features.md).

 :::note

+- Alpha features can also be included in a minor version (stable) release.
-Although there is no maintenance service, customers can still provide feedback through designated support channels, depending on their SLAs.
+- Although there is no maintenance service, customers can still provide feedback through designated support channels, depending on their SLAs.
 These channels include filing issues in the respective [GitHub repositories](https://github.com/camunda) and by submitting questions and suggestions by [contacting us](/contact).

 :::

 ### General availability (GA)